andrevidela/Research-report/Thesis/index.md

 The benchmarks have been run using Idris-bench using the following options:

-For 100 runs of the fibonacci suite:
+For 100 runs of the Fibonacci suite:

 ```haskell
 build/exec/benchmarks -d ../idris2-fib-benchmarks